How to Stop a Divorce

 When You Can't Stop a Divorce

-To give you some guidance on the next practical steps forward I’ve enlisted the support of my colleague, professional divorce mediator Denisa Tova of faircoloradodivorce.com.
-She’ll be giving you some insight into the process of divorce, and the steps you can take to ensure that your divorce process is as collaborative, civilized, and healthy as is possible.
+To give you some guidance on the next practical steps forward I've enlisted the support of my colleague, professional divorce mediator Denisa Tova.
+She'll be giving you some insight into the process of divorce, and the steps you can take to ensure that your divorce process is as collaborative, civilized, and healthy as is possible.

 I hope that all the advice helps you find your way through this confusing, and scary time, and that the path forward is one of growth for you — no matter how things unfold.

 How To Stop a Divorce and Save Your Marriage